 What’s on the agenda?

 The Annual Meetings will open with the plenary, which will be held in the morning of October 11 and feature speeches by the Chairman of the Boards of Governors and the heads of the two institutions.
 This will be followed on October 11–12 by the meeting of the International Monetary and Financial Committee (IMFC) and on October 12 by the meeting of the Development Committee.
-The IMFC advises the IMF’s Board of Governors and will discuss the outlook for the global economy, developments in financial markets, as well as other pressing issues within the IMF’s mandate.
+The IMFC advises and reports to the IMF’s Board of Governors and will discuss the outlook for the global economy, developments in financial markets, as well as other pressing issues within the IMF’s mandate.
 The Development Committee advises the Boards of Governors of the World Bank and the IMF on critical development issues and on the financial resources required to promote economic development and poverty reduction in developing countries.
 At the conclusion of each of these meetings, communiqués will be released that will provide important guidance to the Executive Boards of the two institutions, and will be followed by a press conference.